-On April 17, 2012, Water Resource Management staff participated in the third annual Ogletree Elementary School Conservation Week (Earth Day-Centered activities).

-This event is an all-day natural resource and education outreach initiative organized by the teachers of Ogletree Elementary School for 3rd - 5th grade students.
-It is typically held at Chewacla State Park, but was held at the school in 2012 due to inclement weather.
-Management Resource staff gave presentations to the students and teachers watershed and about stormwater management, water quality and water quality monitoring, and aquatic biology.

-Students and their teachers were given a basic, hands-on introduction to water quality monitoring, along with information about non-point source and point source pollution prevention and reduction.
+On April 16 - 17, 2013, Water Resource Management staff participated in the fourth annual Ogletree Elementary School Conservation Week (Earth Day-Centered activities).
+This event is an all-day natural resource education and outreach initiative organized by the teachers of Ogletree Elementary School for $3^{rd} - 5^{th}$ grade students.
+It is typically held at Chewacla State Park, and includes a variety of outdoor education and recreation activities.
+Water Resource Management staff gave presentations to the students and teachers about watershed and stormwater management, water quality and water quality monitoring, and aquatic biology.
+Students and their teachers were given a basic, hands-on introduction to water quality monitoring, along with information about non-point source and point source pollution prevention and reduction and tips on water conservation.